 Famed as The Queen of Hills-Mussourie

-Permanent migration of people from small towns to bigger cities for employment opportunities ,higher and better educational prospects, political disturbance, interethnic conflicts and even for temporary stay to avail better medical facilities, have led major cities to turn into a concrete jungle where temperatures are soaring sky high day by day due to deforestation.
-To enjoy natural beauty in it’s full glory, one has to look out for a trip to nearby locations, to favour themselves of pollutant free, natural landscapes.
+Permanent migration of people from small towns to bigger cities for employment opportunities, higher and better educational prospects, political disturbance, inter-ethnic conflicts and even for a temporary stay to avail better medical facilities, has led major cities to turn into a concrete jungle where temperatures are soaring sky high day by day due to deforestation.
+To enjoy natural beauty in its full glory, one has to look out for a trip to nearby locations, to favor themselves of pollutant free, natural landscapes.

-Living in Delhi and the NCR Region gives one the opportunity to explore hordes of places with scenic natural beauty, in all it’s charm, still untouched by the hustle-bustle of busy urban life.
-There are few flawless slope-stations close to Delhi, offering an extra-ordinary getaways with family and friends.
+Living in Delhi and the NCR Region gives one the opportunity to explore hordes of places with scenic natural beauty, in all its charm, still untouched by the hustle-bustle of busy urban life.
+There are few flawless slope-stations close to Delhi, offering an extraordinary getaway with family and friends.

-Considering the fact that all major hill stations gets overcrowded during the vacation time, as holidayers throng to cooler locations to beat the heat, we strategized our stay at Mussourie accordingly.
+Considering the fact that all major hill stations get overcrowded during the vacation time, as holidayers throng to cooler locations to beat the heat, we strategized our stay at Mussourie accordingly.

 And Voila!!!
 Things worked out exactly the way we wished.
-Our trip gave us the much desired serene and blissful surrounding to totally detox and unwind ourselves.
+Our trip gave us the much desired serene and blissful surroundings to totally detox and unwind ourselves.